 Treatment and Control

 Treatment – Degenerative Myelopathy has no specific cure.
 Once a dog gets DM our aim should be to provide him maximum relief from consequences of the disease.
 For this regular exercise and other forms of physiotherapy are done to the dogs.
+There is no reason to put these dogs to sleep.
 For correct diagnosis, I advise visiting a vet.
-I advise to massage the dog with some iodine ointment from the spinal cord to toe twice daily and apply hot water bag or give heat by an infrared lamp.
-Simultaneously I prescribe Chondroitin Sulphate drugs orally.
+For dogs with DM I advise to massage the dog with some iodine ointment from the spinal cord to toe twice daily and apply hot water bag or give heat by an infrared lamp.
+Simultaneously I prescribe Boswellia Glucosamine with Chondroitin Sulphate drugs orally.
 I have seen lots of dogs to recover totally.

 For the articles on Hip dysplasia, Cushing’s disease, tick paralysis which causes lameness in your dog keep watching our blog.